Australian Open (golf)

 The Australian Open, owned and run by Golf Australia, is the oldest and most prestigious golf tournament on the PGA Tour of Australasia.
 The Open was first played in 1904 and takes place toward the end of each year.

 The winner of the tournament receives the Stonehaven Cup, presented by Lord Stonehaven, the Governor-General of Australia from 1925 to 1930.
 It was first presented in 1930.

 Status

 The Australian Open was the flagship tournament of the PGA Tour of Australasia from 1992 to 2019.
 It had a special status in the Official World Golf Ranking's points system, awarding a minimum 32 points to the winner regardless of the strength of the field.

 The tournament was part of the OneAsia Tour from 2009 to 2016.
 The 2022 edition was co-sanctioned by the European Tour.

 Since the Open Qualifying Series was introduced for the 2014 Open Championship, the Australian Open has been the first of a number of qualifying tournaments, giving up to three non-exempt players entry into the Open Championship.

+The Australian Open was once referred to as the "fifth major" by Jack Nicklaus and Rory McIlroy.